 It is also important to note that state governments in Mexico function somewhat similarly to American state governments and have their own laws on top of federal laws.
 That is why choosing a state to set up shop is more than just about proximity to the northern border, but also environmental, safety and labor regulations that can impact the cost.
 Instead of choosing based on the tax benefits alone, businesses will have to choose based on need.

 Another crucial consideration is how to get the land to set up a factory.
-Maquila programs allow American investors to purchase land as part of the program.
+Maquila programs allow foreign investors to purchase land as part of the program.
 The exception to this, however, is along the border, where a 100-kilometer buffer exists where buying land is prohibited.
 A 50-kilometer buffer also exists on the coasts, which can impact setting up shop in coastal states such as Sinaloa.
 Companies will have to purchase rights to a trust on the property in that situation, usually jointly owned by Mexican businesses.
 There is also the option of accepting leases as well.